 If you don't have a cast-iron pan, you can use any other oven-safe pan.
 Alternatively, cook the brown butter and pour it into a cake pan.
 Then, pour the cake batter into the cake pan.

 Place the fruit on top of the cake, pouring in all of those fruit juices along with it.
-Sprinkle the chopped hazelnuts on top and bake the blackberry apricot buckle cake for 45 minutes - 1 hour or until the center is set.
+Sprinkle the chopped hazelnuts on top and bake the blackberry apricot buckle cake for about 40-45 minutes or until a toothpick inserted in the center comes out clean.

 Let the cake cool, then sprinkle with powdered sugar and serve.
 This cake is best served either warm or at room temperature.